MikeWise2718/CampSim/readme.md

 -	`Partial Object Refresh` – Individual game objects are deleted and recreated locally.
 This last one just happens on the fly as we change our model.
 For example moving an object along by having a model managee change its graphics managee position (gameobject.transform.position) does this.
 -	`Object modification` – attributes (Components) of game objects are modified.
-This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly. o	Should I allow a model Mutate To do this directly?
+This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly.
+-	Should I allow a model Mutate To do this directly?